rust-windowing/winit/SCOPE.md

 capabilities that is common to all platforms.
 In this context, APIs exposed in winit can be split into different "support levels":

-- Tier 1: Features that are essential to providing a well-formed abstraction over each platform's windowing and input APIs.
+- **Core:** Features that are essential to providing a well-formed abstraction over each platform's windowing and input APIs.
-- Tier 2: Platform-specific features.
-There are two classes of Tier 2 features:
-  - Tier 2A: Features that can't be meaningfully exposed through a common API and cannot be implemented outside of Winit without exposing a significant amount of Winit's internals or interfering with Winit's abstractions.
+- **Platform:** Platform-specific features that can't be meaningfully exposed through a common API and cannot be implemented outside of Winit without exposing a significant amount of Winit's internals or interfering with Winit's abstractions.
-  - Tier 2B: Features that could in theory be exposed across multiple platforms, but have not gone through the implementation work necessary to function on all platforms.
-Winit provides no stability guarantees for these features.
-- Tier 3: Features that are not strictly essential to Winit's functionality, but provide meaningful usability improvements and cannot be reasonably implemented in an external crate.
+- **Usability:** Features that are not strictly essential to Winit's functionality, but provide meaningful usability improvements and cannot be reasonably implemented in an external crate.
 These are generally optional and exposed through Cargo features.

-Tier 1 features are taken care of by the core Winit maintainers.
-Tier 2 and 3 features are not.
-When a Tier 2 or 3 feature is submitted, the submitter is considered the expert in the feature and may be asked to support the feature should it break in the future.
+Core features are taken care of by the core Winit maintainers.
+Platform  features are not.
+When a Platform feature is submitted, the submitter is considered the expert in the feature and may be asked to support the feature should it break in the future.

 Winit ***does not*** directly expose functionality for drawing inside windows or creating native menus, but ***does*** commit to providing APIs that higher-level crates can use to implement that